Neonics - what are they, who uses them and why they should be banned.

 “The toxicity takes your breath away – just five maize seeds treated with neonicotinoids are enough to kill a grey partridge.”

 Neonics are used on a vast scale by farmers worldwide.
 Virtually 100% of the corn in the US, Canada, Australia and China is treated.
-There are many different sorts of pesticides containing neonics, but in 2013 the EU imposed a moratorium on the use of just three; clothianidin, thiamethoxam and imidacloprid.
+There are many different sorts of pesticides containing neonics, but in 2013 the EU imposed a temporary ban on the use of just three; clothianidin, thiamethoxam and imidacloprid.
+In 2018 this ban has become permanent.

 In the UK, much of the oilseed rape was treated with neonics to prevent flea beetle damage.
 It is usually applied by coating the seed before sowing.
 Unfortunately the sowing process often damages the coating, and releases a dust laden with poison.
 The toxin remains active in the plant as it grows, and stays in the soil for up to a year - often longer if there are repeat crop sowings year on year.